www.geek.org - forum

 forum/yam email forwarding

-both forum and yam have automatic email forwarding built into them for registered users. mail to [user]@yam.geek.org and [user]@forum.geek.org will forward to the email address specific in [user]'s config
+for a long time, both forum and yam had automatic email forwarding built into them for registered users. mail to [user]@yam.geek.org and [user]@forum.geek.org forwarded to the email address specific in [user]'s config

 reporting bugs